orange-cloudfoundry/matomo-cf-service/README.md

 For buidling Matomo service, you need a Unix-like environment such as Linux or Cygwin.
 Indeed, you need to be able to run shell scripts (sh or bash).

+With current version, you need your platform to support [p-mysql](https://github.com/cloudfoundry/cf-mysql-release) DB service.

 ## Installation

 ### Managing Matomo releases